jakshi/lysenko.dev/content/post/2023-year-sum-up.md

   * https://www.iconsiam.com/en/events&activities/van-gogh-alive-bangkok
 * I baked a salmon :)
   * and it was quite edible.
-* I renew my knowledge of VIM - I'm still using Emacs, but I started to get back to VIM.
+* I renew my knowledge of VIM - I'm still using Emacs (in evil mode :D ), but I started to get back to VIM.
-  * Finished several VIM courses and configure spacevim in process of renewing my skills :)
+  * Finished several VIM courses and configured spacevim in process of renewing my skills :)
 * I organized a meetings of Ukrainian IT Professionals in Bangkok.
 * I found a good font - SF-Mono nerd.
 * Trips: